helium/HIP/0076-linear-lockup-curve.md

 through a chain variable and may be modified later through governance.

-The intention is to prevent bad actors from creating very large numbers of frivolous lockup positions and spamming the chain.
+The intention is to prevent bad actors from creating very large numbers of frivolous lockup positions and spamming the smart contract.

 # Landrush 3x Multiplier